 Gluten-Free Birthday Cake Pancakes are so much fun!
 My daughter just loves them.
 They make her feel extra special on her birthday at breakfast time.

-But a nice huge stack of pancakes is always impressive and you can always divide the plate up after singing happy birthday.
+But a tall stack of pancakes is always impressive and you can always divide the plate up after singing happy birthday.

 This is sure to become a family tradition for everyone’s birthday in your family including yours.
 Happy Birthday!
 Enjoy.